S-Project-Jin-Han/Q-On/.github/code_rabbit_rule.md

 ### Code Quality Verification

-- [ ] JSDoc documentation is provided for complex functions/components (recommended)
+- [ ] JSDoc documentation is provided for ALL components and API routes (required)
+- [ ] Page components have proper JSDoc with params and searchParams documentation
+- [ ] API route handlers have proper JSDoc with request/response documentation
 - [ ] Naming conventions are followed consistently
 - [ ] Depth limitation (max 2 levels) is maintained
 - [ ] TypeScript types are properly defined